VictorAlbertos/RxSocialConnect-Android/README.md

 ## Another author's libraries using RxJava:
 * [RxCache](https://github.com/VictorAlbertos/RxCache): Reactive caching library for Android and Java.
+* [Mockery](https://github.com/VictorAlbertos/Mockery): Android and Java library for mocking and testing networking layers with built-in support for Retrofit
+* [RxActivityResult](https://github.com/VictorAlbertos/RxActivityResult): A reactive-tiny-badass-vindictive library to break with the OnActivityResult implementation as it breaks the observables chain.
 * [RxFcm](https://github.com/VictorAlbertos/RxFcm): RxJava extension for Android Firebase Cloud Messaging (aka fcm).
 * [RxPaparazzo](https://github.com/FuckBoilerplate/RxPaparazzo): RxJava extension for Android to take images using camera and gallery.
-* [RxActivityResult](https://github.com/VictorAlbertos/RxActivityResult): A reactive-tiny-badass-vindictive library to break with the OnActivityResult implementation as it breaks the observables chain.